Non-uniqueness of the homotopy class of bounded curvature paths

-\begin{proof} Suppose that a bounded curvature path $\gamma$ with maximal inflection point $\gamma(t)$ crosses the inflection tangent $\mathcal I$ in between $F_1$ and $\gamma(t)$ (see Figure \ref{figmaxinf}).
+\begin{lemma} (See Fig. \ref{figmaxinf}).
+Let $\gamma$ be a bounded curvature path with maximal inflection point at $\gamma(t)$ for some $t\in I$. \begin{itemize} \item The path $\gamma$ between $F_1$ and $\gamma(t)$ does not cross the inflection tangent $\mathcal I$ in a point other than $\gamma(t)$. \item The path $\gamma$ between $\gamma(t)$ and $F_2$ does not cross the inflection tangent $\mathcal I$ in a point other than $\gamma(t)$. \end{itemize} \end{lemma} \begin{proof} Suppose that a bounded curvature path $\gamma$ with maximal inflection point $\gamma(t)$ crosses the inflection tangent $\mathcal I$ in between $F_1$ and $\gamma(t)$ (see Fig. \ref{figmaxinf}).
 In the generic case the path $\gamma$ leaves and then reenters the quadrant {\sc III} obtaining two adjacent intersections say at $\gamma(t_1)$ and $\gamma(t_2)$.
 Since $\mathcal I$ corresponds to the $x$-axis, we have that the graph of $\gamma$ in between $t_1$ and $t_2$ and in between $t_2$ and $t$ admits minimum and maximum $y$-values respectively.
 In addition it is easy to see that the graph of $\gamma$ at the minimum is concave and that at the maximum is convex.
 By virtue of the {\it mountain pass theorem} there exists an inflection point, say $\gamma(t_i)$, other than $\gamma(t)$ in between $F_1$ and $\gamma(t)$, that is, $\tau(t_i)<\tau(t)$ leading to a contradiction.
 If $\gamma$ intersects $\mathcal I$ in a single point the same method applies.
 The second assertion is proved using an analogous argument. \end{proof}